 Instructions

-- Fry the bacon in a large pan over medium heat until brown and cooked through, but not too crispy.
-Transfer to a paper-towel-lined plate and pour off all but 1 teaspoon of the fat from the pan.
+- Fry the bacon in a large pan over medium heat until cooked through, but not too crispy.
+Transfer to a paper-towel-lined plate and pour off all but a couple of teaspoons of the fat from the pan.

-- Melt 1 tablespoon of butter with the remaining bacon fat and add the garlic.
-Cook until fragrant, about 1 minute, then add the leeks and cook until soft and tender, about 4 minutes.
+- Melt 1 tablespoon of the butter with the remaining bacon fat over medium heat and add the garlic.
+Sauté until fragrant, about 1 minute, then add the leeks and cook until soft and tender, 4 to 5 minutes.

-- Combine the milk with the melted butter and slowly pour the mixture over the bread cubes while tossing gently with a large spoon.
+- Whisk the milk into the melted butter, then whisk in the eggs.
+Slowly pour the mixture over the bread cubes and leeks while tossing gently until the bread is evenly coated.

-- Spread the mixture in the prepared baking dish and allow it to sit for 20 minutes.
+- Spread the mixture in the prepared baking dish and set aside for 20 minutes to let the bread absorb the custard.

 - Bake for 50 to 60 minutes or until the pudding is set and a butter knife inserted in the center comes out clean.

-- Remove from the oven, discard the water, cover the baking dish with aluminum foil and keep warm until ready to serve.
+- Remove the pudding from the oven, remove it from the bain-marie, cover the baking dish with aluminum foil and keep warm until ready to serve.

 Hi, if servings as a brunch dish could you add some gruyere or other cheese